-Arguably the most sought after type work visa, New Zealand Essential Skills Work Visa is for skilled professionals, qualified by training or experience, whose remuneration meets a certain threshold and whose employer has genuinely and unsuccessfully tried to fill the position with locals through advertising in media or seeking help from Work and Income, the government agency responsible for aiding people in their job search.
+Arguably the most sought after type work visa, New Zealand Essential Skills Work Visa is for skilled professionals, qualified by training or experience.
+Their remuneration should meet a certain threshold and their employer has genuinely and unsuccessfully tried to fill the position with locals through advertising in media or seeking help from Work and Income, the government agency responsible for aiding people in their job search.

 Essential Skills Work Visas will usually allow their holders to work for a specific employer, at a certain position and at a certain place.
 If any of these conditions are to change, the visa holder should either apply for a variation of conditions, or a new work visa.

 Essential Skills Work Visa uses a 2-tier system based on the pay level

 There are 2 tiers currently in use by INZ to assess the skills of an applicant.
 The demarcation line between the two is drawn at the current New Zealand median wage ($25.5 per hour), so there are those paid at or above the wage, and those paid below.

 How will the pay rate be calculated if I get an annual salary?

 Immigration New Zealand will use hours of work as set out in the employment agreement.
 If salary-based, the annual salary will be divided by 52 weeks and subsequently by the number of hours worked each week.